brenolf/my.self/README.md

 The `self` method takes as input a object that must contain at least three attributes:

-- `@name` the name of the user
+- `@name` The name of the user

-- `@bg` a colour to be applied on the background
+- `@bg` A colour to be applied on the background

-- `@color` the font color
+- `@color` The font color

 There are also optional attributes that can be used:

-- `@font` a 2-dimensional array, in which the first is the name of the font to be used in the title, and the second, the font to be used on the links.
+- `@font` A 2-dimensional array, in which the first is the name of the font to be used in the title, and the second, the font to be used on the links.
 These font names should be taken from Google Fonts.
 If a different size is given, the array is changed to comprise the same font in the first and second indexes. (default sans-serif).

-- `@shadow` the percentage of difference between @bg and the shadow being applied. (default -40).
+- `@shadow` The percentage of difference between @bg and the shadow being applied. (default -40).

-- `@social` an object that should map a name to a link.
+- `@social` An object that should map a name to a link.
 The names will be displayed as links to the given URLs.

 # Example